sonic-net/SONiC/doc/nvgre_tunnel/nvgre_tunnel.md

 ##### Config CLI command

-Config command should be extended in order to add "nvgre" alias
+Config command should be extended in order to add "nvgre" alias:

 ```
 admin@sonic:~$ config nvgre --help